NesrineAkk/UnoProject/README.md

 ## 📄 License

 This project was developed for educational purposes as part of an end-of-semester assignment.

-## 🙏 Acknowledgments

-- Faculty of Computer Science, USTHB
-- Professor MAYATA Raouf for supervision and guidance
-- The official UNO game for rules and inspiration

-## 📸 Screenshots

-The project includes several polished screens:
-- Welcome screen with UNO branding
-- Player setup with avatar selection
-- Main menu with multiple options
-- In-game interface with all components visible
-- Rules display for quick reference

 ## 🔮 Future Enhancements